Working together yields the deepest learning and greatest growth.

 Courses at the University of Pennsylvania, including the Wharton School of Business that aren't offered at Haverford, Bryn Mawr, or Swarthmore are available to Haverford students through the Quaker Consortium.

 Haverford works with five institutions to offer accelerated-degree partnership programs, so you can get a head start on your master’s degree.

 Students can take up to three graduate bioethics courses at Penn, while completing their undergraduate work at Haverford; and, if they apply and are accepted to the MBE Program, will complete the rest of the program at Penn after graduation.

-Study for four years at Haverford, then one year at Penn, and receive a Bachelor's of Science from Haverford and a Master's in Engineering from Penn.
+Study for four years at Haverford, then two or three semesters at Penn, and receive a Bachelor's of Science from Haverford and a Master's in Engineering from Penn.
 Haverford is the first liberal arts college in the world to enter into such an agreement with an Ivy League engineering program.

 3/2 City Planning Program